Blac Chyna Spotted Without Engagement Ring Sparking Rumors She Was Using Rob Kardashian To Climb The Ladder

 Blac Chyna has been spotted without her engagement ring, thus sparking rumors that her relationship with Rob Kardashian is finally over.
 There has also been speculation that she was just using Rob to climb the social ladder.

-Chyna received the engagement ring from Rob about a year ago and their highly publicized relationship has been an on and off affair.
+Chyna received the engagement ring from Rob about a year ago, and their highly publicized relationship has been an on and off affair.
 She shared lots of photos about it on social media at the time.
-The two have had their fair share of ups and downs and their fans were hopeful that things would work out.
+The two have had their fair share of ups and downs, and their fans were hopeful that things would work out.
 However, things did not turn out as expected following the fact that she was spotted without her sparkling ring.

 #BlacChyna Blac Chyna: Is She the Only Hope for Keeping Up with the Kardashians?! https://t.co/ZmLGJProvO pic.twitter.com/IxaT604DcD